Jmainguy/bible/README.md

     	Translations to compare passage against, set to 'all' for all translations in the database, or use a space seperated list
   -db string
-    	Bible database to use (defaults to ~/.bible/bible.db, will download this for you if it doesnt exist) -generateTests
+    	Bible database to use (defaults to ~/.bible/bible.db, will download this for you if it doesnt exist) -listBooks
-    	Whether to generate and print tests to stdout -listBooks
     	List all books of the bible and their number of chapters -listTranslations